Punvireakroth/Web-Development-Progress/interactive_website/README.md

 - Validate from the front-end side is a good idea because as users we don't want to wait long.
 - We can use JS to validate by just using vanilla JS or using its library.

+### Back-end Validation

+- With just client-side is not enough because it's there are potential risks (easy to bypass).
+If users close JS in their browser.